GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Related Work

 \subsection{Reinforcement Learning}

-Recently, the growing popularity of reasoning-focused large language models such as GPT-o1~\cite{jaech2024openai} and DeepSeek-R1~\cite{guo2025deepseek} has brought increasing attention to the underlying mechanisms of reinforcement learning (RL).
-This interest has spurred extensive research and led to remarkable advancements in tasks such as mathematics~\cite{luong2024reft,ying2024internlm}, code generation~\cite{jiao2024preference, zhang2024codedpo}, and hallucination detection~\cite{zhao2023beyond, sun2023aligning}.
+Recently, the growing popularity of reasoning-focused large language models such as GPT-o1~\cite{jaech2024openai} and DeepSeek-R1~\cite{guo2025deepseek} has drawn increasing attention to the underlying mechanisms of reinforcement learning (RL).
+This interest has led to remarkable advancements in tasks such as mathematics~\cite{luong2024reft,ying2024internlm}, code generation~\cite{jiao2024preference, zhang2024codedpo}, hallucination detection~\cite{zhao2023beyond, sun2023aligning}, and interdisciplinary research \cite{zhao2025msearth, zhou2025scientists}.
 A notable contribution is the Group Relative Policy Optimization (GRPO) algorithm proposed in DeepSeekMath~\cite{shao2024deepseekmath}, which significantly simplifies the training process.
 Unlike traditional RL algorithms like PPO~\cite{jiao2024preference} that require a critic model to evaluate policy performance, GRPO compares groups of candidate responses directly, eliminating the need for an additional critic.
-GRPO’s simplicity has inspired further exploration into the reasoning capabilities of large vision-language models (LVLMs) for multimodal and visual tasks~\cite{huang2025vision, liu2025visual, su2025openthinkimg}.
+GRPO’s simplicity has inspired further exploration into the reasoning capabilities of LVLMs for multimodal and visual tasks~\cite{huang2025vision, liu2025visual, su2025openthinkimg}.
 In the medical domain, GRPO has also been applied to incentivize the reasoning abilities of LVLMs for tasks such as out-of-distribution detection~\cite{pan2025medvlm} and visual question answering~\cite{lai2025med}.
-Unlike these works that merely elicit textual descriptions of visual content, we propose a visually grounded reasoning paradigm that provides improved interpretability.
+Unlike these works that merely elicit textual descriptions of visual content, we propose a visually grounded reasoning paradigm that enhances interpretability and strengthens evidential support.